Red Enchilada Sauce is the base for many Latin dishes. Simple to make with carrots and spices for a fresh tasting sauce!

 This recipe is from my friend Michelle who blogs over at A Dish of Daily Life.
 Michelle recently had a serious surgical procedure done to alleviate some pain she has been dealing with, and thankfully she is recovering nicely, but it’s hard for her to keep the same pace she was used to prior to surgery.

 When you have your own business there is no sick-pay or vacation days that you can pull from when you are forced to take a break.

-For this Healthy Red Enchilada Sauce Michelle added carrots!
-Carrots adds a natural sweetness that cools down the chili and it also acts as a thickener.
+For this red enchilada sauce Michelle added carrots!
+Carrots adds a natural sweetness that cools down the chili and it also acts as a natural thickener.

 Give this recipe a try.
 I know you’ll love it as much as I do!

 - 1/4 cup vegetable oil (I used 2 tbl butter and 2 tbl olive oil)